chquek/Airflow-Testenv/README.md

 docker-compose up -d

 This may take a while.
-DB2 takes quite a while to initialise.
+DB2 takes quite some time to initialise.

 Test if data sources is ready for use with the following commands :